ue22-p24/backend-flask-chatapp-steps/readme.md

-# GET /api/users endpoint to list users
+# GET /front/users : a web page to see the users